Are Workers’ Comp Benefits Taxable?

 Federal disability benefits may be available if you have a qualifying disability and are unable to work for 12 months or longer.

-SSI provides monthly payments to qualifying blind or disabled adults and children with limited incomes and resources.
-SSI benefits are not taxable.
+- SSI provides monthly payments to qualifying blind or disabled adults and children with limited incomes and resources.
+SSI benefits aren't taxable.

-The combined total of your SSDI or SSI benefits and workers' compensation benefits cannot exceed 80% of your average income before becoming disabled.
-If they do, your SSDI or SSI benefits will be "offset" to meet the 80% threshold and your offset amount may be taxable.
+Another important caveat is that the combined total of your SSDI or SSI benefits and workers' compensation benefits cannot exceed 80% of your average income before becoming disabled.
+If they do, your SSDI or SSI benefits will be offset to meet the 80% threshold, and your offset amount may be taxable.
+When your Social Security benefit is reduced because of workers' comp, that offset amount is treated as Social Security income and may be taxable.

 State Disability Benefits

 If you decide to retire early after becoming disabled on the job, check with your retirement plan administrator to learn more about the tax implications.
-Although rules vary depending on the type of retirement plan or funds you have, your retirement benefits may be taxable.
+Although rules vary depending on the type of retirement plan or funds you have, workers' comp tax exemptions don't apply to retirement benefits, even if you retired because of a workplace sickness or injury.

 How Can I Manage My Finances While on Workers' Compensation?

-- Look for different types of benefits.
-Your long-term strategy may include retiring early or collecting SSDI, SSI or other state and local disability benefits.
-Federal and state taxes on disability benefits can be complicated, so plan on doing some tax planning if you receive disability benefits.
+- Look for additional benefits.
+You may qualify for additional benefits, such as SSI, SSDI or other state or local disability benefits.
+You might even consider an early retirement if your return to work is uncertain.
+Federal and state taxes on disability benefits can be complicated, so plan on doing some tax planning if you receive any of these additional benefits.

 The Bottom Line